tektoncd/community/teps/0081-add-chains-subcommand-to-the-cli.md

 need to either ensure `cosign` is installed on the system or add it as a dependency in order to implement the commands having to deal with the `cosign` keys and signatures.

+However, the Sigstore group is working on a lightweight version of `cosign` that could be more easily added as a dependency.

 ### Risks and Mitigations